 SURVICE invites applicants to self-identify as IWDs at both the pre-offer and post-offer phases of the employment application process and invites employees to self-identify as IWDs every five years.
 Employees who become disabled will remain employed, provided they are able to perform the essential functions of their job.
 Where necessary, such employee may be either reassigned to other available positions or have their jobs restructured so that they can remain employed.
 Medical documentation may be required to support requests for job restructuring, reassignments, and reasonable accommodations.

-The company will take affirmative action to employ and advance qualified disabled veterans, recently separated veterans, veterans who served on active duty during a war on in a campaign or expedition for which a campaign badge has been authorized, and veterans of the Vietnam era at all levels of employment.
+The company will take affirmative action to employ and advance protected veterans including qualified disabled veterans, recently separated veterans, active duty wartime or campaign badge veterans, and Armed Forces service medal veterans at all levels of employment.

 In accordance with Executive Order 13665, “Employees (or applicants for employment) will not be discharged or in any other manner discriminated against because such employee or applicant has inquired about, discussed, or disclosed the compensation of the employee or applicant or another employee or applicant.
 This provision shall not apply to instances in which an employee who has access to the compensation information of other employees or applicants as a part of such employee's essential job functions discloses the compensation of such other employees or applicants to individuals who do not otherwise have access to such information, unless such disclosure is in response to a formal complaint or charge, in furtherance of an investigation, proceeding, hearing, or action, including an investigation conducted by the employer, or is consistent with the contractor's legal duty to furnish information.”